JvanKatwijk/qt-dab/README.md

 -------------------------------------------------------------------------

 As the name suggests, Qt-DAB uses the Qt libraries as framework for (a.o) the GUI and the GUI handling.
 QT5 was the version were most of the developments were done with so far.
-Since Qt6 - a newer version of the Qt library system - is there now for quite a while, it is inevitable to move over to using Qt6.
+Since Qt6 - a newer version of the Qt frameworj - is there now for quite a while, it is inevitable to move over to using Qt6.